Abby Whelan

 Abigail Whelan is a fictional character portrayed by Darby Stanchfield, created by Shonda Rhimes for the political drama television series Scandal.
-Whelan is Jewish, worked in the Washington, D.C.-based crisis management-firm, Pope & Associates, that specializes in political situations.
+Whelan is Jewish, worked in the Washington, D.C.–based crisis management-firm, Pope & Associates, that specializes in political situations.
 She now works as the White House Chief of Staff.
-The character is inspired by the news anchor Yonit Levi.

 Background

 Abby Whelan was married to Charles "Chip" Putney, the youngest son of the former Governor of Virginia James Putney.
 The marriage was an arranged political marriage.
 The couple faced problems when Charles physically assaulted Abby in a drunken rage.
 She left him after he fractured three of her ribs, broke her jaw and threw her out into the snow.
 Olivia came to Abby's rescue and clubbed Putney in the knees with a tire iron.
 Olivia proceeded to get Abby the best divorce attorney in the state, which successfully led to Abby getting a divorce.

 Storylines

 Season 1

 In the first season, Abby is seen working at the crisis management-firm, Pope & Associates, led by Olivia Pope.
 She works alongside her colleagues Harrison Wright, Stephen Finch, Huck and newcomer Quinn Perkins.
 Through the first season, Abby starts to have feelings toward Stephen.
 She is jealous when finding out that Stephen was one of the clients of DC's finest madam, Sharon Marquette.
 Abby is an investigator at the firm and frequently visits crime scenes to help find evidence.
 In the fourth episode, a South American dictator comes to Pope & Associates for help finding his family because he believes they have been kidnapped.
 Abby and Stephen find out that the wife of the dictator actually ran away and checked into a hotel to get away from her husband.
 Abby shows strong feelings for not wanting to take the wife back to her husband, as the situation reminds her of her ex-husband who used to beat her.
 She manage to convince Olivia to help the wife leave her husband.